planetfederal/workshops/workshops/data_configs/sphinx/source/vector.rst

    *Original vector layer (left) and simplified vector layer (right)*

 Although these images may appear similar, it takes longer to render the higher resolution image on the left, which is several times the size of the image on the right.
-The image on the right was also simplified, with each polygon represented by fewer points.
+The image on the right was simplified, with each polygon represented by fewer points.
 At this viewing scale, the simplification is imperceptible.
 However, if the same data was rendered at a larger scale, the differences between the two images become apparent.

 .. figure:: imgs/generalizedcloseup.png